matthewglasenapp/hla_resolve/docs/technical_reference.md

      - Remove unphased genotypes, run vcf2fasta
      - CDS (vcf2fasta --feat CDS):
        - If the CDS is effectively homozygous (<=1 heterozygous genotype in the CDS), write the full concatenated exon output **untrimmed** to `_CDS.fasta`.
 The confidently phased haploblock need not span every exon, and it may exclude an exon that distinguishes competing alleles.
 Trimming the CDS to the haploblock would discard that discriminating sequence.
 When the coding sequence is homozygous, phase within the CDS is irrelevant, so the full CDS is used.
-       - If there is >1 heterozygous genotype in the CDS, subset the CDS to the exon positions overlapping the haploblock.
+       - If there is >1 heterozygous genotype in the CDS, restrict the CDS to the haploblock.
-     - Gene (vcf2fasta --feat gene): subset the full-gene output to the haploblock coordinates.
+     - Gene (vcf2fasta --feat gene): restrict to the haploblock coordinates.
      - Match to the HLA database with these sequences.

-     Note: Because vcf2fasta applies indels that change the sequence length relative to the reference, subsetting the gene-level output by genomic coordinates requires computing per-haplotype indel offsets from the filtered VCF.
-For minus-strand genes, the vcf2fasta output is reverse-complemented, so the coordinate transformation must account for strand orientation.
-This applies to the gene-level FASTA subsetting in sections 3a and 3b.
+     Note.
+To restrict a gene interval or a CDS to a region, truncate the GFF to that region and run vcf2fasta over it. `extract_interval_vcf2fasta` does the gene and `extract_cds_subset_vcf2fasta` does the CDS.
+Every subset in 3a and 3b works this way.

    - **b.
 ARS NOT spanned** — CDS-aware rescue